 The idea of structured data and a semantic web is not new.
 And if you have used any blogging software then you also used some aspects of structuring: categories and tags.

-It took us years to bring in more data, or to take advantage of the full potential of structured data, but nowadays this concept is the foundation of the web.
-Even with AI on the rise machines can do their job best if they can process the data in a structured way.
+It took us years to bring in more data, or to take advantage of the full potential of structured data, but now this concept is the foundation of the web.
+Even with AI on the rise, machines can do their job best if they can process the data in a structured way.